leanprover-community/lean4-metaprogramming-book/md/main/dsls.md

-To write a low level `elab`orator for `num`, we write a combinator `mkApp': Name → Expr → Expr` that create an `Expr` denoting the function application of a name `name` to an expression `e`.
+To write a low level `elab`orator for `num`, we write a combinator `mkApp': Name → Expr → Expr` that creates an `Expr` denoting the function application of a name `name` to an expression `e`.

 ```lean